rkristelijn/jsend/readme.md

 ## Arrow-functions / lambdas in test

 This is not best practice because of this scope is gone.
-Mocha strongly advices to avoid lambda's in test.
+Mocha strongly [advices to avoid lambda's in test](https://mochajs.org/#arrow-functions):

+_Passing arrow functions (aka "lambdas") to Mocha is discouraged.
+Lambdas lexically bind this and cannot access the Mocha context._

 # Sources